U.N. urges U.S. to stop police brutality after Missouri shooting

 "STAND YOUR GROUND" LAWS

-In its conclusions issued on Friday, the U.N. panel said "Stand Your Ground" Laws, a controversial self-defense statute in 22 U.S. states, should be reviewed to "remove far-reaching immunity and ensure strict adherence to principles of necessity and proportionality when deadly force is used for self-defense".
+In its conclusions issued on Friday, the U.N. panel said "Stand Your Ground" Laws, a controversial self-defence statute in 22 U.S. states, should be reviewed to "remove far-reaching immunity and ensure strict adherence to principles of necessity and proportionality when deadly force is used for self-defence".

 The U.N. panel monitors compliance with a treaty ratified by 177 countries including the United States.